Texas Alcoholic Beverage Commission: Human trafficking

 A primary goal of the agency is "complete eradication of human trafficking at TABC-licensed businesses."
 TABC conducts regular inspections of all Texas businesses which hold a state-issued license to manufacture, distribute, or sell alcohol, and agency inspectors are trained to recognize the warning signs of human trafficking at these locations.
 A Houston-area operation in 2004 resulted in the rescue of more than 100 human trafficking victims, and recent efforts include partnerships with local, state, and federal task forces as well as Texas First Lady Cecilia Abbott.
 The agency has also partnered with members of the alcoholic beverage industry to provide training on the most common human trafficking warning signs to industry employees, and a free agency-published mobile application allows users to report suspected trafficking directly to TABC using their smartphone.
 The agency has also launched a public awareness campaign to inform members of the public on ways to report suspected trafficking, as well as ways to recognize warning signs.

 A 2019 joint operation between the agency and the Bexar County Sheriff's Office resulted in the arrest of a suspected human trafficker as well as the closure of a San Antonio-area strip club which allowed trafficked minors to work as exotic dancers.
 A second 2019 case in Hidalgo County, Texas involved the owner of a bar and her son who were arrested on human trafficking and sexual assault charges following a year-long joint investigation involving TABC, county officials, and the FBI.

 Fallen officers

 Since the establishment of the Texas Alcoholic Beverage Commission, two officers have died while on duty.

+TABC Bartender Certification

+The TABC bartender certification is a standardized training program recognized throughout Texas.
+It educates servers on responsible alcohol service, including how to verify identification, spot signs of intoxication, and prevent sales to minors, thereby promoting safer establishments and communities statewide.